-In this work we study the dynamical decoherence of a qubit coupled to the TBRIM model.
+In this work, we study the dynamical decoherence of a qubit coupled to the TBRIM model.
 This is a completely isolated system in absence of noise, thermal bath and external decoherence.
-At $g\gg 1$ the qubit is coupled to a quantum dot of weakly interacting fermions with our main interest being focused on the regime of dynamical thermalization when the Åberg criterion (1) is satisfied.
-At $g \ll 1$ our model becomes equivalent to the SYK black hole model with a qubit coupled to it.
-We note that the decoherence of a qubit coupled to a quantum black hole is extensively discussed in the context of the black hole problem of information loss for the infalling observer (see [48] and Refs. therein).
+At $g \gg 1$ , the qubit is coupled to a quantum dot of weakly interacting fermions with our main interest being focused on the regime of dynamical thermalization when the Åberg criterion (1) is satisfied.
+At $g \ll 1$ , our model becomes equivalent to the SYK black hole model with a qubit coupled to it.
+We note that the decoherence of a qubit coupled to a quantum black hole is extensively discussed in the context of the black hole problem of information loss for the infalling observer (see [48] and references therein).
 We expect that the dynamical qubit decoherence considered here will be useful for a better understanding of this problem.
+Thus, the main aim of this work is to understand the properties of dynamical qubit decoherence induced by its interactions with many-body quantum system and determine the links of this decoherence with different regimes of quantum many-body features of this effective many-body detector.

-The paper is composed as follows: In Section 2 the TBRIM is introduced and some of its properties are reminded while in Section 3 the additional qubit-fermion coupling is introduced.
-The qubit relaxation rates are studied in Section 4 and in Section 5 the link to a quantum small-world networks is discussed.
-In Section 6 results of the residual level of qubit density matrix relaxation at long times are described and Section 7 concludes with the discussion.
-In Appendix A a rather detailed analytical and numerical study for the approximate Gaussian form of the average density of states of the TBRIM is presented while Appendices B and C deal with the specific issues of weakly excited initial states of the TBRIM, where it is difficult to obtain clear relaxation rates, and initial states with negative temperatures.
+The paper is composed as follows: in Section 2, the TBRIM is introduced and some of its properties are reminded while in Section 3, the additional qubit-fermion coupling is introduced.
+The qubit relaxation rates are studied in Section 4, and in Section 5, the link to a quantum small-world networks is discussed.
+In Section 6, results of the residual level of qubit density matrix relaxation at long times are described and Section 7 concludes with the discussion.
+In Appendix A, a rather detailed analytical and numerical study for the approximate Gaussian form of the average density of states of the TBRIM is presented while Appendices B and C deal with the specific issues of weakly excited initial states of the TBRIM, where it is difficult to obtain clear relaxation rates, and initial states with negative temperatures.